EDUCATION

 School nurses are more than just band-aid fixers.
 They are experts in child health and trusted figures in our communities.
 Their role goes beyond treating scraped knees; they are crucial in planning and evaluating health education programs.
 With their clinical know-how and understanding of both national and local health trends, they bring a wealth of knowledge to the table.

-But why are school nurses so important in this area?
-Well, they have their finger on the pulse of emerging health risks.
+School nurses have their finger on the pulse of emerging health risks.
 They see firsthand the changing behaviors and needs of adolescents.
 This unique perspective allows them to provide evidence-based recommendations to school teams.
 It's not just about what's in the textbooks; it's about what's happening on the ground.

 To make a real impact, school nurses should use standardized tools to evaluate health education curricula.
 This approach ensures consistency and effectiveness.
 It's not just about ticking boxes; it's about making sure the programs truly meet the needs of the students.